 Stool incontinence occurs in about 3 to 4% of 4-year-old children and becomes less common as age increases.
 It occurs most often in conjunction with toilet teaching or starting school.

 Although it seems to be a contradiction, stool incontinence is usually caused by constipation.
-Constipation can have many causes (see Constipation in Children), particularly behavioral and dietary ones.
+Constipation is delay or difficulty in passing stool and can have many causes, particularly behavioral and dietary ones.
 But whatever the cause, as stool remains in the bowel, water is absorbed, which hardens the stool.
 Because it can be painful to pass a large, hard stool, children block the urge to move their bowels even more, resulting in a vicious circle of worsening constipation.
 Then, soft, wet stool from higher in the large bowel may leak around the hardened lump of stool, resulting in incontinence.
 If constipation continues, the wall of the rectum and large bowel stretches.
 The stretching reduces the child's awareness of a full bowel and impairs muscle control, further increasing the risk of stool leakage.

 The behavior plan typically includes structured toilet-sitting times, in which children sit on the toilet for 5 to 10 minutes after each meal whether or not they feel the urge to move their bowels.
 If children have accidents during certain times of the day, they also should sit on the toilet immediately before those times.
 Small rewards are often useful.
 For example, giving children stickers to place on a chart each time they sit on the toilet (even if there is no stool production) can increase their desire to follow the plan.
 Often a stepwise program is used in which children receive small rewards (such as stickers) for sitting on the toilet and larger rewards for consistently following the plan.
 Rewards may need to be changed over time to maintain children’s interest in the plan.